iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

-Assignment statements are used to modify a part of the configuration tree by replacing the subtree identified by its path by the result of the execution a DML block.
+Assignment statements are used to modify a part of the configuration tree by replacing the subtree identified by its path by the result of the execution of a DML block.
 This result can be a single property or a resource holding any number of elements.
 The unconditional assignment is::